langstonhowley/Custom-Shell-Commands/README.md

 > By Langston Howley

-The idea of this project is to have custom commands that users can run in the terminal for personal convinience and entertainment.
+The idea of this project is to have custom commands that users can run in the terminal for personal convenience and entertainment.

 > The current commands include: